-Feline dementia -- formally known as feline cognitive dysfunction -- doesn't cause death, but it can affect a cat's quality of life to the point that you must consider euthanization.
-As it does in humans, dementia generally occurs in older cats, who might simultaneously suffer from other health issues common in elderly felines.
+As it does in humans, dementia generally occurs in older cats who might simultaneously suffer from other health issues common in elderly felines.
 It can take several years before the early signs of feline dementia give way to a cognitive decline that truly interferes with your cat's quality of life.
 As with humans suffering from dementia, approaching this issue with compassion is important.
 It's essential to be patient and not punish your companion for behavioral issues, recognizing they are not misbehaving or creating messes intentionally.